FluidSynth/fluidsynth/doc/ladspa.md

-If you want to replace the internal reverb or chorus effects with a LADSPA plugin and you want to honour the decisions made by the SoundFont designer, you should use the `Reverb:Send` or `Chrous:Send` ports as effect input and `Main:L` and `Main:R` ports as effect outputs.
+If you want to replace the internal reverb or chorus effects with a LADSPA plugin and you want to honour the decisions made by the SoundFont designer, you should use the `Reverb:Send` or `Chorus:Send` ports as effect input and `Main:L` and `Main:R` ports as effect outputs.
 (See the "Example Setups" section below for an example on how to replace the internal reverb with a LADSPA plugin.)